caplin/FlexLayout/README.md

 Inherited defaults will take their value from the associated global attributes (see above).

-Note: tabsets can be dynamically created as tabs are moved and deleted when all their tabs are removed (unless enableClose is false).
+Note: tabsets can be dynamically created as tabs are moved and deleted when all their tabs are removed (unless enableDeleteWhenEmpty is false).

 | Attribute | Default | Description  |
 | ------------- |:-------------:| -----|